jawahar-shazab/docs/docs/api.md

 GET /v1/agentHistory/
 ```

-Fetches the history of all agents.
+This API retrieves the historical records of all agents.
+It provides a comprehensive log of activities, updates, and events associated with each agent in the system, making it useful for monitoring and troubleshooting purposes.

 #### 2. Get Agent History